Blunsdon/SWE/README.md

 # SWE-Opgave
-A simple docker-compose file That has a simple web service.
+A simple docker-compose file That has a simple web service thats work with Windows Docker toolbox.

 ### Docker-compose
 The *docker-compose.yml* file handles: